kieran-s/jperezruiz-subnautica-mods/BetterScannerRoomUpgrades/README.md

 With Better Scanner Room Upgrades:
 - Initial range: 600m (configurable)
-- Maximum range: 1000m
+- Maximum range: 1000m (configurable up to 4000)
 - Maximum range achievable with only 2 range upgrades
 - Range increase per range upgrade: 200m (configurable)

-Please, take into account that, for performance reasons, the maximum scanning range is 1000m, but you can configure how to reach that 1000m.
+Max range can now be configured up to 4000m, by default is set to 1000m.

+NOTE: To avoid problems with the game, please increase the max range slowly, try that everything works fine and then increase a bit more.
+If the game crashes or has a strange behavior, reduce the max range,

 You can configure how much range to increase per upgrade and how much range the scanner have without upgrades.